Sun Dried Tomato

 Understanding the key chemical compounds helps explain why sun dried tomato pairs well with certain ingredients.

-Carotenoid pigment responsible for red color; increases 5-fold during drying; powerful antioxidant with cardiovascular and anti-cancer properties
+Carotenoid pigment responsible for red color; concentration increases 5-fold during drying process; provides antioxidant properties and characteristic color

 Quick Tips